alt-ctrl-code/home/README.md

 allowing us to focus on the specific design and code  elements, without the cognitive burden of busy application features and code.

-The module application source and packages are provided (and linked) publicly here on [GitHub](https://github.com/) and [npm](https://www.npmjs.com/) .
+Module application example source and packages are provided (and linked) publicly here on [GitHub](https://github.com/) and [npm](https://www.npmjs.com/) .

 - [Module 1 Packaging](https://github.com/craigparra/alt-package-conventions#readme)